vibe.d beta banner

 VibeDebugCatchAll Enables catching of exceptions that derive from Error.
 This can be useful during application development to get useful error information while keeping the application running, but can generally be dangerous, because the application may be left in a bad state after an Error has been thrown.

-VibePragmaLib Uses a pragma(lib) to link against OpenSSL and libevent.
+VibePragmaLib Uses a pragma(lib) to link against OpenSSL.
 This is only useful for building without DUB.

 VibeCustomMain Tells vibe.d to not use its own predefined main function.
 This is mutually exclusive to VibeDefaultMain.
 This is the default behavior since vibe.d 0.7.26.